-HotHouse Theatre has an over 20-year history of presenting and creating theatre works and grew from the Murray River Performance Group which formed in 1979.
-As one of the last remaining professional theatre companies in regional Australia, HotHouse has a rich and celebrated history in commissioning, producing, nurturing and presenting new, contemporary Australian theatre within a vibrant regional setting.
-We work and perform in the Butter Factory on Gateway Island which was built in 1928 and converted to a theatre with the creation of HotHouse Theatre in 1997.
+From humble beginnings as the Murray River Performance Group to standing strong as one of the last remaining professional theatre companies in regional Australia, HotHouse has a rich and celebrated history of commissioning, producing, nurturing and presenting new, contemporary Australian theatre within a vibrant regional setting.